jamesadevine/pldi-artifact-evaluation/README.md

 This evaluation is unusual for PLDI as it involves [Jacdac](https://aka.ms/jacdac) hardware (now commercially available) for creating embedded/embeddable systems using a plug-and-play design.

-## Jacdac hardware (supplied)
+## Jacdac hardware

-You should have received the following hardware to perform the evaluation:
+You will need the following hardware to perform the evaluation:

    1. A micro:bit V2 "Go Bundle" (https://www.sparkfun.com/products/17288) which includes:
       - a micro:bit V2